 IVF & COVID19 – Top 5 Things You Can Still do to Mitigate the Risk of Specimen Loss

-As COVID-19 continues to rapidly expand, the IVF Industry is facing enormous challenges.
-From Protocols to Technology, IVFCRYO takes you through The top 5 "No-brainers" that you can still implement to reduce the risk of specimen loss.
+As COVID-19 continues to rapidly expand, the IVF industry is facing enormous challenges.
+From Protocols to Technology, IVFCRYO takes you through The top 5 “No-brainers” that you can still implement to reduce the risk of specimen loss.

-As COVID-19 continues to rapidly expand, the IVF Industry is facing enormous challenges.
+As COVID-19 continues to rapidly expand, the IVF industry is facing enormous challenges.
 Governments continue to escalate the social distancing requirements through business and city shutdowns.
 IVF authorities such as ASRM and ESHRE are providing guidance to stop certain functions of the IVF Industry.
 And ultimately, IVF clinics are now likely being forced to make the decisions on what services they will continue and what services they will halt to meet those requirements.

 The one business function IVF Clinics cannot shut down is cryogenic preservation.
 Cryogenic storage and preservation is essential and does not stop regardless of the restrictions put in place.

 If you are one of IVFCRYO’s clients, you are likely well prepared for such a scenario.
 For those that have not yet undergone the IVFCRYO consulting services, you may not be as well prepared for such a disaster scenario.
-However, there are some no-brainers that you can implement to ensure your clients’ specimens are safe and secure, even if your city or state decide to shut-down non-critical functions of your business.
+However, there are some no-brainers that you can implement to ensure your clients’ specimens are safe and secure, even if your city or state decides to shut-down the non-critical functions of your business.

 #1: MAKE SURE YOU HAVE DISASTER PROTOCOLS IN PLACE, SPECIFICALLY FOR CRYOGENICS PRESERVATION FUNCTIONS